Last updated on September 15, 2023

 There should be a funeral for dead marriages.
 There isn’t.

-At first the rain fell softly outside my bedroom window.
+At first, the rain fell softly outside my bedroom window.
 Soon it increased in intensity.
 What began as a light mist quickly turned into a torrential downpour.
 The closed blinds could not shut out the lightning bolts that pierced the darkness.
 Thunder rocked my already frayed nerves that kept me up most of the night.
-Light finally arrived but the rain continued to pound relentlessly.
+The light finally arrived but the rain continued to pound relentlessly.

 I dressed and ran out the door.
 I didn’t know where I was going.
 Part of me believed I would never return.
 I wanted to run away from everything—life; Tim, my husband; the future, the past, the present—mostly I wanted to run away from myself.
 I wandered down the street through the pouring rain soaking through my clothes.
 I was a bad wife, I convinced myself, and deserved to be punished and sentenced to a life of misery.
 I walked around a fenced-in retention pond and headed down a pathway into the woods.
 I was ready to end my life of thirty years—a life that I saw no value in—wasted.